p0tat0id/flowd/README.md

 If you want to run script as system service, create an unit file.

-/b Attention!/b At the moment, the control of the depth of data storage in the database is not implemented.
+Attention!
+At the moment, the control of the depth of data storage in the database is not implemented.